mominabbass/ood_synthetic/README.md

 We provide evaluation support for nine InD-OOD dataset pairs (for details, see our paper).
 To add more text-classification datasets, simply define the prompt format and label space in the same way as the current datasets in `data_utils.py`.

 ### Downloading Synthetic OOD data
-Our suntheticd data is in the `data/data_ethical` folder.
-However we also also made it available on [HuggingFace](https://huggingface.co/datasets/abbasm2/synthetic_ood).
+Our synthetic data can be found in the data/data_ethical directory.
+We’ve also made it available on [HuggingFace](https://huggingface.co/datasets/abbasm2/synthetic_ood).

-To download with python, you'll need to create a Hugging Face auth_token by following [these instructions](https://huggingface.co/docs/hub/security-tokens).
-As discussed below, you can manually use `use_auth_token={auth_token}` or register your token with your transformers installation via huggingface-cli.
+To download the data using Python, you'll first need to create a Hugging Face authentication token by following [these instructions](https://huggingface.co/docs/hub/security-tokens).
+Once you have the token, you can either manually use `use_auth_token={auth_token}` or register it with your Hugging Face installation via the `huggingface-cli`.
 For example, to load the synthetic math data, run the following code:

 ```
 from datasets import load_dataset

 # Load the dataset from Hugging Face
-dataset = load_dataset("abbasm2/synthetic_ood", data_files="OOD_samples_llama-3-70b-instruct_math_augmented_beaver-withresponses.csv", split="train")
+dataset = load_dataset("abbasm2/synthetic_ood", use_auth_token='your_token_here', data_files="OOD_samples_llama-3-70b-instruct_java_augmented_RLHF.csv", split="train")

 # Check the contents of the dataset
 print(dataset)
 print(len(dataset))
 ```
+To load a different OOD synthetic dataset, adjust the `data_files` parameter to point to the appropriate file, which can be found under the [Files and versions](https://huggingface.co/datasets/abbasm2/synthetic_ood/tree/main) tab.

 ## Setup
 ### Download data: